-Systemic risk is a property of interconnected systems, by which the failure of a small set of entities can lead to the failure of a significant part of the system.
+Systemic risk is a property of interconnected systems, by which the failure of an initially small set of entities can lead to the failure of a significant part of the system.
 Mechanisms by which such failures can spread have been studied in financial and economic networks, where different institutions (e.g. banks, funds, insurance companies, etc.) are exposed to each other through a network of assets and liabilities (e.g. Eisenberg and Noe (2001), Boss et al. (2004), Gai and Kapadia (2010) or Amini et al. (2013)).
-The insolvency of a particular institution can then precipitate other institutions into insolvency, thus generating an insolvency cascade threat-ening the whole system.
+The insolvency of a particular institution can then precipitate other institutions into insolvency, thus generating an insolvency cascade threatening the whole system.
 It is now understood that systemic risk is a network property and thus different network topologies exhibit different levels of resilience to insolvency cascades.
 For example, Acemoglu et al. (2013), Elliott et al. (2015) or Glasserman and Young (2015) study how the level of interconnectedness, in conjunction with exogenous shocks, affects the resilience of financial or economic networks.

-Since systemic risk is closely related to network structure, managing systemic risk can be understood as attempting to shape the architecture of the financial network.
+Since systemic risk is closely related to network structure, managing systemic risk can be understood as attempting to optimally shape the architecture of the financial network.
 While some work has studied the formation of financial networks (e.g. Farboodi (2014); Zawadowski (2013); Babus (2016); Anufriev et al. (2016)), less work has been devoted to controlling the incentives that institutions (e.g. banks) may have to form a resilient network.
 Moreover, the main policies and regulations currently employed or under consideration do not emphasize network structure.
-In financial systems, one such policy consists of setting capital buffers or reserve requirements, especially for systemically important institution1.
-Taxes imposed on banks in the form of contributions to a rescue fund have also been implemented2.
-Finally, financial transaction taxes (FTT) have also been proposed3.
-Such FTT's however fail to capture the idea that transactions between different counter-parties may have drastically different impacts on the resilience of the whole financial system, as this depends critically on their respective positions (and thus their centrality) in the network of assets and liabilities (Poledna et al. (2016)).
+In financial systems, one such policy consists of setting capital buffers or reserve requirements, especially for systemically important institution.
+Such strategies largely fail to address the essence of the problem since they neglect the financial networks aspect altogether Poledna et al. (2017).
+Taxes imposed on banks in the form of contributions to a rescue fund have also been implemented.
+Finally, financial transaction taxes (FTT) have also been proposed.
+Such FTT's however fail to capture the idea that transactions between different counter-parties may have drastically different impacts on the resilience of the whole financial system, as this depends critically on their respective positions (and thus their centrality) in the network of assets and liabilities (Poledna et al. (2017)).
 For instance, a borrowing bank that borrows from a systemically important lending bank may inherit its systemic importance.
 Indeed if the former becomes insolvent, then it may cause the insolvency of the latter, which can then initiate a large insolvency cascade.
 On the other hand, if the borrowing bank borrows from a lending bank with low systemic importance, then the insolvency of the former will have little impact of the system, even if it causes the insolvency of the latter (Thurner and Poledna (2013), Poledna and Thurner (2016)).
-More and more now, information about the topology of financial or interbank networks is available to regulators (e.g. Central Banks) and this allows them to measure the impact of different transactions on the resilience of the whole system.
+More and more now, information about the topology of financial or interbank networks is

-1The Basel III framework acknowledges systemically important financial institutions (SIFI) and argues for increasing their capital requirements.
+&lt;sup>1The Basel III framework acknowledges systemically important financial institutions (SIFI) and argues for increasing their capital requirements.
 See for example Georg (2011).

-2For example, the International Monetary Fund has proposed such a tax, the 'financial stability contribution' (FSC).
+&lt;sup>2For example, the International Monetary Fund has proposed such a tax, the 'financial stability contribution' (FSC).
 This means a contribution made by financial institutions to reserves for eventual crises.
 Such taxes have also been proposed in many countries.